Essenceia/blake2_asic/README.md

 ## ASIC

-This accelerator was designed for the SKY130A node, for a target operating frequency of 66.66 MHz and a typical operating volate of 3.3V at 25°C.
+This accelerator was designed for the SKY130A node, for a target operating frequency of 66.66 MHz and a typical operating voltage of 3.3V at 25°C.

-It occupies 682 x 225 µm area envelop, making it one of the largest Tiny Tapeout blocks, with a staggering 22% of the total area dedicated to flip-flops, mainly for storing the hash intermediary values.
+It occupies 682 x 225 µm area envelope, making it one of the largest Tiny Tapeout blocks, with a staggering 22% of the total area dedicated to flip-flops, mainly for storing intermediate hash states.

 There are currently no major manufacturing issues, with only the following minor antenna violations of P/R: 2.65, 1.26, 1.02.